Up to 50% of sales go to the business that responds first.

-Sales enablement helps your team close leads and grow your business.
-It ensures your sales team gets the best resources possible from the marketing team to close qualified leads.
-Your marketing and sales team need to be in-tune with each other through “smarketing” to get deals closed and your company profitable.
+The answer: sales enablement.
+Sales enablement ensures your sales team gets the best resources possible from the marketing team to close qualified leads and grow your business.
+That said, your marketing and sales teams need to be in tune with each other through “smarketing” to get deals closed and your company profitable.

-3 Things Marketing & Sales Should Be on the Same Page About…
+1. Marketing and Sales Aren't on the Same Page

-Everyone needs to be on the same page here.
-If marketing is creating content to capture the attention of "XYZs" and sales wants to work with "ABCs," your company's growth is limited.
+To help marketing and sales teams get on the same page, a great place to start is working together to determine or fine-tune your company's target audience.
+For example, if marketing is creating content to capture the attention of "ABCs" and sales wants to work with "XYZs," your company's growth will likely be limited.

-Pro Tip: You can do buyer persona interviews with past customers to find out more about who your target audience is.
+PRO TIP: Conduct buyer persona interviews with past customers to find out more about your target audience.

 We suggest creating a standard delivery method that ensures the content is provided to your leads at the right time and that the recipient knows how to access it.
 An email template with detailed login or download instructions will make it easy for the lead to get the sales material.